krishna-se/airflow-local/README.md

 1. To start service `astro dev start` and to stop service `astro dev stop`
    1. Now go to http://localhost:8080/

+Note: `image_pull_policy` in KubernateDagOperator should be `Never` else dag will start looking docker image at Docker Hub.

 ## You are all set :clap: :clap:

 ### Update [Dag image](./dags/test.py) and cmd based on you Dag-job